 By building your ITSM solution around an ITIL-based framework, you can move the IT Organization towards the management of the full service lifecycle.
 As described in the ITIL V3 Service Strategy book and Service Design book, Service Portfolio Management (SPM) requires 4 steps: define, analyze, approve, and charter.

 As presented in Service Strategy 5.4, think of SPM as a dynamic and ongoing process set which includes 4 work methods:

 - Define: inventory services, ensure business cases and validated portfolio data.

 - Analyze: maximize portfolio value, align and prioritize and balance supply and demand

 - Approve: finalize proposed portfolio, authorize services and resources.

 - Charter: communicate decisions, allocate resources and charter services.

 If you want to research more information about SPM, you can check out an excellent presentation by Pink Elephant.
 Listen to the recorded program, Practitioner Radio Episode 13.
 The conversation is on the strategic process of SPM as a critical means for managing and prioritizing the build/run lifecycle of value and how to avoid Legacy Hoarding.

 SPM is an ongoing process for a mature IT organization and their ITSM solution.
 Choosing a solution with built-in ITIL processes is a great place to start.

-If you are interested in getting started on the road to ITSM maturity, download our free ITSM Solution Guide by clicking on the offer below!
+If you are interested in learning about the next generation of ITSM, download our free Enterprise Service Management eBook by clicking on the offer below!